supakeen/supakeen.com-weblog-source/content/python-dangers-in-stdlib.rst

 :summary: Things to be wary of when using Python's standard library.

 The Python programming language comes with "Batteries Included".
-A philosophy to have a large and immediately useful standard library.
+A philosophy to ship a comprehensive, immediately-useful standard library.
 However, since the standard library comes with Python it is hard to refactor for older code depends on it.
-Because of this the standard library can in many cases be quite far behind what is available in the ecosystem as a whole.
+Because of this the standard library can in many cases lag quite far behind what is available in the ecosystem as a whole.

 Some of the Python standard library is downright dangerous.
 By dangerous I mean that special care has to be taken when using certain functions.
-This article highlights some of the more well known issues with the standard library but is by no means a comprehensive list of everything that can go wrong nor a claim that the Python standard library is bad.
+This article highlights some of the more well-known issues with the standard library, but is by no means a comprehensive list of everything that can go wrong, nor a claim that the Python standard library is bad.

-This article is only about modules in the standard library, dangerous syntax, types, and other language abilities are saved for another day.
-As always pay attention and try to think 'what does this actually do and can it be used in a different way'.
+This article is only about modules in the standard library; dangerous syntax, types, and other language abilities are saved for another day.
+As always, pay attention and try to think 'what does this actually do and can it be used in a different way'.